For those of you who are new to us, we’d like to say:

 If you feel like you don’t know anyone, don’t worry.
 Strike up a conversation, attend the panels and hop in with a comment or question.
 Or if you really want to get to know people quick offer to help out.
 A few hours working in the ConSuite will let you meet up with more people than you’ll be able to remember.
 The conventions aren’t the real world… believe us when we say that you’ve probably never met a more accepting group of people than the members of Southern Fandom.

-For those attendees who are absolute first timers there can be a lot of things thrown around which they may not really understand.
+For those attendees who are absolute first-timers, there can be a lot of things thrown around that they may not understand.
 It’s like a weird code that gets thrown around between people “in the know.”
 To help with this issue, we’re going to break down the different bits of the convention and explain them.

 The Parts of the Con

 Programming is essentially the section of the con that coordinates Panels & Events.
 A panel is usually an hour or so long and can be anything from “Military Tech and Science Fiction… Are we Catching Up?” to “Genetic Splicing for Fun and Profit” to “Unicorns… Beautiful and Magical, or Dark Impalers of Doom?!”
 Each panel will have one or more panelists, and will usually be an open conversation with the audience.
 In other words, go to what you have an interest in and speak up!
 If you guys in the audience aren’t talking it’s going to be a pretty boring hour.

 You can find a list of panels (as well as author book readings, concerts, and other special events) as well as the panelists involved in the Programming Schedule on the website, smartphone app, and the little sheet of printed paper up at the Registration Desk.

 LibertyCon runs several “tracks” of programming at the same time (usually five or six!), so while you might not have an interest in what’s going on in “Room A” something down the hall might pique your curiosity a bit